hfp/libxs/documentation/libxs_gemm.md

 ```

 All backend arguments are OPTIONAL C_FUNPTR (named arguments).
-Returns nonzero if a usable kernel was obtained.
-The config is
+Returns nonzero on success (dispatch produced a callable config).
-populated from the registry-owned copy.
+The config is populated from the registry-owned copy.

 Typical usage with MKL JIT: